-Class One - All Administrative staff who work at least .75 full-time equivalent based on 37.5 hour work week and all Faculty who work at least .5 full-time equivalent based on a 37.5 hour work week.
+Class One - All Administrative staff and Faculty who work at least .5 full-time equivalent based on 37.5 hour work week.

-Class Two - All Secretarial and Clerical employees who work at least .75 full-time equivalent based on a 35 hour work week.
+Class Two - All Secretarial and Clerical employees who work at least .5 full-time equivalent based on a 35 hour work week.

-Class Three - All Physical Plant and Public Safety employees who work at least .75 full-time equivalent based on a 40 hour work week.
+Class Three - All Physical Plant and Public Safety employees who work at least .5 full-time equivalent based on a 40 hour work week.